nguyen-dinh-thanh/cyclistic-bike-share-analysis/README.md

   END,
   member_casual;
   ```
-***Insight:** Casual riders peak during the weekends (Saturday and Sunday), indicating strong usage for leisure activities.
+>***💡 Insight:** Casual riders peak during the weekends (Saturday and Sunday), indicating strong usage for leisure activities.
 In contrast, annual members maintain a consistent and high volume during the weekdays, reflecting a daily commuting routine.*

 ---

-#### Query 3: Total rides by hour of the day
+#### ⏱️ Query 3: Total rides by hour of the day
 ***Purpose:** To analyze intra-day usage trends and pinpoint peak hours for casual riders and members.*
 ```sql
 SELECT